littlebizzy/force-https/readme.md

 ## Changelog

+## 3.0.4
+- registered WooCommerce filters on `plugins_loaded` so HTTPS support is not missed due to plugin load order

 ## 3.0.3
 - fixed nav menu link HTTPS filtering by using a dedicated callback for the attributes array passed by `nav_menu_link_attributes`